-- Precautionary clothing- Tag along a wind cheater and a mild warm sweatshirt, the evenings tend to get cold and windy, plus it’s almost always walking through clouds and mist.
-Unless of course you are Robert Downy Jr.(Iron man :p ) blessed with superpowers.
+- Precautionary clothing- Tag along with a windcheater and a mild warm sweatshirt, the evenings tend to get cold and windy, plus it’s almost always walking through clouds and mist.
+Unless of course, you are Robert Downy Jr.(Iron man :p ) blessed with superpowers.

 - Carry extra pairs of socks– For obvious reasons, they will get wet-a lot!